skijit/notes/programming/maxmsp/max-gotchas.md

         - right-click on the device name in Live and show the Max window from there.
 - Per the [M4L api overview](https://docs.cycling74.com/max5/refpages/m4l-ref/m4l_live_api_overview.html): changes to a Live Set and its contents are not possible from a notification.
 The error message in the Max Window is 'Changes cannot be triggered by notifications'.
 In many cases putting a deferlow between the notification outlet and the actual change helps to resolve the issue.
     - **YIKES**: this complicates things

+## Patch Cord Alternatives
+- Order of execution for patch cords when a single outlet has multiple destinations (i.e. a choise has to be made) depends on the position of the receiving object.
+    1. right to left
+    2. bottom to top
+    3. depth first
+- Sends and receives are decent alternatives for getting a message from one place to another without and you can use scoping prefixes (see above).
+    - BUT the order of reception by two or more receive objects is not deterministic.
+    - If you have multiple receivers, there's no telling who will get the value first.
+- Values and Private values:
+    - For sharing values (number, list, anything else), the `value` object might be a better option bc the value will be there when you need it
+    - You can still use scoping prefixes too
+- Best Practices:
+    - Send/receive when you need to trigger something
+        - Not for when there are multiple receivers
+    - Value for when you need to share a value
+        - And you can bang it when you need that value.